 You don’t have to speak Dutch to work in the Netherlands – in fact, English is the main business language in many companies – but it increases your chances if you do.
 You will probably end up working in the Netherlands for a large international company if you don’t speak Dutch.
 If you work for a smaller company then you will generally need to be able to speak Dutch in order to participate in a meeting or make a presentation.
 Expats who speak French, German, Flemish or a Scandinavian language are always in demand.
-To learn Dutch, you can find many language schools in the Netherlands.
+To learn Dutch, you can find many Dutch language courses in the Netherlands.

 Qualifications and references

 Your chance of finding work in the Netherlands is greater if you hold at least a Bachelor’s degree.
 To find out whether your qualification is recognised or your profession regulated in the Netherlands, see the Nuffic website (the organisation for international co-operation in education).

 If you get an interview for a job, you’ll need to show original testimonials or references from former employers.
 So make sure you bring diplomas, degree certificates and employer testimonials when you move to the Netherlands.

 On Expatica jobs you can find a constantly changing selection of jobs, both English-speaking and multi-language, in sales, IT and other industries in Amsterdam, other major Dutch cities and elsewhere across the Netherlands.